-The forested areas of BNL provide ideal nesting and foraging habitat for wild turkey (Meleagris gallapavo).
-In 2020, the on-site population continued to range between 350 and 500 birds due to successful nesting.
-Each year, NYSDEC manages a hunting period during the week of Thanksgiving, and a youth-only hunt in May for several areas across Long Island, which typically results in approximately 100 birds taken.
+The forested areas of BNL provide ideal nesting and foraging habitat for wild turkey

+(Meleagris gallapavo).
+In 2021, the on-site population continued to range between 350 and 500 birds due to successful nesting.
+Each year, NYS-DEC manages a hunting period during the week of Thanksgiving, and a youth-only hunt in May for several areas across Long Island, which typically results in approximately 100 birds taken.
+The NYSDEC is considering expanding turkey hunting to a month-long season in 2022.